horns a plenty 960x450px

 James Tatoulis Auditorium - MLC - Kew

 Opal: Double Concerto for Horns and Orchestra was premiered in 2021 by the MSO's Nicolas Fleury and Rachel Shaw.
-We're delighted to both present this work with the same soloists and have an opportunity to once again perform a work by May Lyon.
-As the 2016 Zelman Symphony / University of Melbourne Emerging Composer, May wrote Nornir Concerto for Viola to Violin.
-Featuring violinist and violist Kat Tsyrlin, its theme was "The Three Norns" (female goddesses) from Norse mythology.
+We are delighted to present this work with the same soloists and to once again perform a work by May Lyon.

-The night will conclude with Brahms' acclaimed First Symphony.
+The concert concludes with Brahms' acclaimed First Symphony.
 In 1876, after 21 years and numerous drafts, Brahms proclaimed it was finally a worthy successor to Beethoven’s symphonies.

 Artists